US judge orders stop to Postal Service cuts, echoing others

 “In a pandemic, states are even more reliant on the mail, especially when it comes to administering elections,” U.S. District Judge Gerald A. McHugh Jr. wrote in granting a preliminary injunction.

-Postal Service officials have previously said they would consider their legal options as injunctions were issued.
-Spokesperson David A. Partenheimer said the agency did not have an immediate response Monday.
+The Postal Service, in response, called election mail the agency's “number one priority."
+In an agreement reached Friday in a similar New York case, the agency agreed to handle it as First Class Mail whenever possible and to put more resources toward the effort.

+“We are 100 percent committed throughout the Postal Service to fulfilling our vital role in the nation’s electoral process by securely and timely delivering all ballots pursuant to our long-established processes and procedures,” spokesperson David A. Partenheimer said in an email.

-Postal Service officials say new Postmaster General Louis DeJoy never ordered a slowdown or overtime ban.
-However, their lawyers conceded in court last week that local managers may have interpreted the guidance from Washington that way.
+Lawyers for the agency insist that new Postmaster General Louis DeJoy never ordered a slowdown or overtime ban.
+However, they conceded in court last week that local managers may have interpreted the guidance from Washington that way.

 Because of that lack of clarity, McHugh said, a national injunction that echoes three others issued this month was necessary.